vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 + **:gzip**

 At the moment, gzip is the most popular and effective compression method.
-Its compression algorithm finds similar strings within a file and compresses them.
+It’s compression algorithm finds similar strings within a file and compresses them.
 For HTML, which is full of white space and matching tags, this is very effective and adds up to reducing the HTTP response size by a whopping 70%.
 Activating this, not only gzips your HTML, but also CSS and JSS files.
-During build Middleman creates your files as usual but also duplicates them with a **.gz** version.
-When a browser gets in touch with your files it can choose if he can serve gzip compressed files or regular ones. gzipping is supported heavily by web and mobile browsers.
+During build, Middleman creates your files as usual but also duplicates them with a **.gz** version.
+When a browser gets in touch with your files, it can choose if it can serve gzip compressed files or regular ones. gzipping is supported heavily by web and mobile browsers.

 + **:minify_css**

 This process strips out all unneccessary junk from your styles and reduces their file size significantly.
+Bascially, your CSS becomes one big blob—optimized for being read by a machine.
+Definitely not friendly on the eyes.

 + **:minify_javascript**

 Same as **minify_css** but a bit more involved and sophisticated.
-For both techniques you end up with a long blob of compressed text that is not meant to be read by humans.

 + **:asset_hash**

-This activates hasing of your assets.
+This activates hashing of your assets.
 It means that your asset filenames change and receive some extra information—during the build process—that informs browsers if they need to re-download assets or not.
 Now, the name of a file is dependent on the contents of that file.
 Hashed assets get cached by browsers and your sites get rendered faster.
 Another word for this is “fingerprinting” because it provides a simple solution to inform browsers whether or not two versions of a file are indentical.
 The deployment date does not matter—only the contents.
 Take a look below how hashed assets’ files look like:

 **Screenshots**